Mikrodidakt/bakery/documentation/docker.md

 ## Build Image

-The bakery workspace can also be built locally beofre starting a build make sure that you are on the tag matching the bakery that you have installed on your system.
+Additionally, you can build the bakery workspace locally.
+Before initiating a build, ensure that you are on the tag corresponding to the bakery version installed on your system.

 ```bash